 About Nonstick Cookware

 People love nonstick cookware.
-Even with all the recent bad press about PFOA and "forever chemicals," people still want nonstick cookware.
+Even with all the recent bad press about PFOA and "forever chemicals," people still flock to nonstick cookware in droves.

 Its primary appeal is that it's easy to clean.
 Never mind that you have to use low heat, non-metal utensils, avoid cooking spray, and never, ever scrub.
 And also never mind that it doesn't brown food very well for two reasons: one, you can't use high heat, and two, the slippery surface is not conducive to browning.